'Our focus is on being there': The coffee shop helping locals process the Creeslough tragedy

 Since Friday afternoon, tired first responders and shocked locals have been using The Coffee Pod, free of charge, as a place to congregate and process the event.

-“On Friday evening, we were winding down to close when the explosion happened,” Siobhan Kerr, the manager of The Coffee Pod, told The Journal.
+“On Friday evening, we were winding down to close when the explosion happened,” Siobhan Carr, the manager of The Coffee Pod, told The Journal.

 “At the start, nobody really knew what had happened.
 So, our first response was to see what exactly had happened.